storybookjs/addon-react-native-web/README.md

 ### Aliasing react native web libraries

 Some react-native packages recommend module aliasing as a means of importing and using the web variant of an existing package.
 If you need to add additional key:value pairs to webpack's `config.resolve.alias`, use the `modulesToAlias` option for this addon.
+You don't need to add react-native-web to this list as it is already included by default.

 You can do that like this: